Residents evacuate as fire rages at Omaha chemical company | Headlines

 - United States

-Fire raged through a chemical company Monday night just southwest of downtown Omaha, forcing some nearby residents to evacuate and leaving thousands without power.
-Thick smoke billowed from the Nox-Crete facility, but no injuries had been reported, according to KETV.
-Battalion Chief Scott Fitzpatrick said the first call for help came shortly before 7 p.m.

-Fitzpatrick said firefighters first struggled to access the fire, then realized it was bigger than first thought and pulled back knowing there were chemicals and propane bottles on site.

-According to its website, Nox-Crete makes form coating and deactivator, liquid floor hardeners, joint fillers, curing and sealing compounds and water repellents.
-The company had not yet released a statement.
-KETV reports that explosions could be seen as part of the building collapsed and ruptured propane containers.
+According to its website, Nox-Crete makes a chemical coating and deactivator that keeps curing concrete from bonding to forms.
+It also makes liquid floor hardeners, joint fillers, curing and sealing compounds and water repellents.

-Omaha firefighters estimated it would be hours before the fire could be controlled.
+A woman who answered the phone at Nox-Crete headquarters Tuesday morning said the company did not have a statement.

-Those living nearby were initially encouraged to shelter in place, but an alert just before 9 p.m. urged residents between 13th and 20th, Leavenworth to Martha to evacuate.
-Those who could not evacuate were urged to stay inside with the windows closed.
+Those living nearby were initially encouraged to shelter in place, but an alert sent just before 9 p.m. urged some residents to evacuate.
+The nearby Columbus Community Center was opened as a temporary shelter for evacuees.

-Pottawattamie County Emergency Management says the smoke poses no toxicity risks.
-Omaha Public Power District said more than 2,500 customers were without electricity in the neighborhoods near the fire.
+Omaha Public Power District said more than 2,500 customers were without electricity in the neighborhoods near the fire Monday night, but power had been restored to all but a handful of customers by Tuesday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)